 In 2018 the book Krymsky Val 9/45, a Hidden Monument of Gorky Park was published.
-It is a joint project accomplished by historians Marianna Evstratova and Sergey Koluzakov, the publishing group ABC design, Kuchkovo Pole publishing house and the Garage Museum of Contemporary Art.
+It is a joint project accomplished by FORM, historians Marianna Evstratova and Sergey Koluzakov, the publishing group ABC design, Kuchkovo Pole publishing house and the Garage Museum of Contemporary Art.

 The story goes back to 2012.
 The Garage Museum of Contemporary Art was to be relocated to Gorky park and it needed a headquarters.
 The park administration suggested to house it in the left half of the building next to the Krymsky Bridge.
 Anton Belov, the museum director, contracted FORM bureau to design the building.